 She just follows the built-in lessons of the LK 280, everything is wonderful.

-Casio LK 280 is a great tool for beginners like students to practice and develop their keyboard playing skills.
+Casio LK 280 is a great entry level keyboard for students to practice and develop their playing skills.

 But not many professional players love this model.
 Jordan Rudess is a typical example.
 You can’t find Casio LK 280 as his gear.